 Results 1–10 of 36 for "Curriculum"X related to "Rethinking Racial Stereotyping,..."
-Refine Your Search Refine Your Search TopicEducation (25)Race (6)Personality (5)HIV & AIDS (4) 5 more... [+] Learning & memory (3)Testing issues (2)Bullying (1)Emotional health (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBowleg, Lisa (1)Britton, Paula J. (1)Carey, Michael P. (1)Dwyer, Carol (1)Engle, T. L. (1) 16 more... [+] Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Matsumoto, David (1)McCombs, Barbara (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Weseley, Allyson (1)Whitcomb, David H. (1)Hide details Results 1–10 of 36 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (27)Race (6)Personality (5)Children (4)HIV & AIDS (4) 5 more... [+] Learning & memory (3)Testing issues (3)Bullying (1)Emotional health (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBowleg, Lisa (1)Britton, Paula J. (1)Carey, Michael P. (1)Dwyer, Carol (1)Engle, T. L. (1) 16 more... [+] Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Matsumoto, David (1)McCombs, Barbara (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Weseley, Allyson (1)Whitcomb, David H. (1)Hide details Results 1–10 of 36 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 2.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 4.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 5.Day 3: Culture, Self and Personality: The Influence of Culture on Our Sense of Self and PersonalityCulture and self-concept, emotions, personality traits and gender role stereotypes.Curriculum 6.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 7.Critical Thinking And Essay Questions for Cross-Cultural PsychologyIs what we know as truth, principle, or theory about human behavior learned in this "traditional" way, true for all people regardless of gender, race, ethnicity, culture, class or lifestyle?Curriculum 8.Activity 3.1: Symptoms of Dissociative DisordersSymptoms, such as hypervigilance, difficulty concentrating, exaggerated startle response, and confusion, were reported by over half the respondents one week after the 1989 San Francisco quake.Curriculum 9.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.
-Curriculum 10.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 4.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum 5.Day 3: Culture, Self and Personality: The Influence of Culture on Our Sense of Self and PersonalityCulture and self-concept, emotions, personality traits and gender role stereotypes.Curriculum 6.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum 7.Critical Thinking And Essay Questions for Cross-Cultural PsychologyIs what we know as truth, principle, or theory about human behavior learned in this "traditional" way, true for all people regardless of gender, race, ethnicity, culture, class or lifestyle?Curriculum 8.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 9.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
+Curriculum 10.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 36 for "Curriculum"X related to "Rethinking Racial Stereotyping,..."